Chapter 22:

 C: I will guide you there._}

-The corner of Mariko’s lips rise and she pirouettes towards Charl.
-“The answer is C.”
+The corner of Mariko’s lips rise, curling onto her toes and twisting towards Charl in one smooth motion she says, “The answer is C.”

-Charl feels compelled to look upon the snarling bugs on the other side of the net with a gaze of courage; holding the ping pong paddle in his hand, he remembers Mariko’s form from early and postures himself into an athletic stance.
+Charl suddenly feels he has the strength to look upon the snarling bugs on the other side of the net; holding the ping pong paddle in his hand, he remembers Mariko’s form from earlier and postures himself into an athletic stance.

 An affirming bell rings.
 Both of their ammo caches are topped off.